-Embedded universal features are available to all students participating in the Alt ELPA.
-They are indicated by the IEP team and should reflect the student's personal preferences.
+The Alt ELPA is a digitally delivered assessment that includes a range of embedded universal features.
+These features are available to all students as part of the assessment platform.
 These features are selected by the student with test administrator support and are provided digitally through the assessment delivery system.
 All students are allowed unlimited audio re-plays.